Dangerous Toys: Subsequent activities (1999–2017)

+Potential fifth studio album (2018–present)

-Though not a full-time ongoing band, Dangerous Toys is still active as of 2022, performing at least one live show every year.
+Though not a full-time ongoing band, Dangerous Toys is still active to this day, performing at least one live show every year.
 McMaster had stated in interviews there would be no new material under the Dangerous Toys name, but would never rule it out.

 Despite McMaster's previous statements, Dangerous Toys guitarist Scott Dalhover revealed on his Facebook page in September 2018 that he was working on demos with him for what will be the band's fifth studio album.
 During their performance at the Rocklanta festival in Atlanta on March 30, 2019, they performed their first song in 24 years "Hold Your Horses".
 When asked in June 2022 about the status of the new Dangerous Toys album, guitarist Paul Lidel said, "I'm really excited about the new Dangerous Toys songs!
 I think they have the vibe of the first Dangerous Toys album, along with sort of a Van Halen meets Aerosmith, meets ZZ Top kind of thing too.
 Recording has begun but is going very slowly because of logistics.
 Everyone lives far apart."
+Dalhover announced on his Facebook page on August 22, 2025 that the band will release two new albums in 2026.

+Dangerous Toys will release an album of unreleased recordings dating back to the late 1980s and early 1990s, titled Demolition, on December 12, 2025.